 Swisscom’s procurement organisations regularly deal with suppliers and manage supplier relationships, analysing the results of evaluations, formulating target agreements and reviewing performance.
 Once a year, they invite their main suppliers to a Key Supplier Day.
 The focus of the event is on risk mitigation and responsibility in the supply chain.
 In the interests of maintaining dialogue with global suppliers, Swisscom also relies on international cooperation within the relevant sectors.

 Swisscom maintains close contact with the media, seven days a week.
-Its relationship with the media is informed by professional journalistic principles.
+Its relationship with the media is based on professional journalistic principles.
 In addition to the Media Office, representatives of management maintain a regular dialogue with journalists and make themselves available for interviews and more in-depth background discussions.

 Employees and employee representation

-In order to meet its mandate and live up to its customer promise, Swisscom relies on fully committed, responsibly minded employees who think and act proactively.
-It is our employees who transform Swisscom into a tangible experience for customers.
-Swisscom gains valuable information from the dialogue with customers.
-The information gathered at the customer interfaces flows back to the company and permits Swisscom to continually improve its products and services.
-Using a wide range of communication platforms and activities, including means of providing feedback, Swisscom promotes a corporate culture that encourages dialogue and cross-collaboration within the company.
-Every two years, Swisscom conducts an employee survey, the results of which provide ideas for new projects and measures.
 Helping to shape Swisscom’s future is one of the most important tasks of the Employee Representation Committee.
+This committee comprises 53 members (one representative for every 400 employees), as well as one representative in every company affiliated to the Swisscom CEA, i.e. 8 representatives.
 Twice a year, Swisscom organises a round-table meeting with the employee representatives.
 Employee concerns mainly relate to social partnership, training and development, diversity, and health and safety at work.
 Swisscom engages in dialogue with teams from all organisational units on sustainability issues, under the motto “Hello Future”.
 Through this dialogue, Swisscom keeps its employees up to date on its work in the area of sustainability and encourages them to implement sustainability measures in their daily work and life.

 Partners and NGOs

-Swisscom believes in the importance of sharing insights and information with partners within the framework of projects; for example, with WWF Climate Savers, myclimate, the Swiss Child Protection Foundation and organisations that address the specific needs of affected groups.
+Swisscom believes in the importance of sharing insights and information with partners within the framework of projects; for example, with WWF, myclimate, the Swiss Child Protection Foundation, Brot für alle, Fastenopfer and organisations that address the specific needs of affected groups.
 Active partnerships and Swisscom’s social and ecological commitment are especially relevant for the partners and NGO stakeholder group.
-The Swisscom website provides an overview of our stakeholder groups.See
+The Swisscom website provides an overview of the individual stakeholder groups.See